Search the Health Library

 - Divide this answer by 9 = grams of fat needed per day

-Obese women have higher levels of circulating estrogen than women at their ideal body weight.
-Many studies have demonstrated an association between body mass size and breast cancer in postmenopausal women.
-We recommend weight reduction through a healthy diet (five small meals; more fruits, vegetables and grains; less meat, dairy, fats and sugar) and exercise.
+Women who are overweight or obese have higher levels of circulating estrogen than women at their ideal body weight.
+This might be important for anyone who is trying to reduce the risk of a future recurrence of a hormone-responsive cancer, even after they have been treated for cancer.
+Overweight or obese are defined by body mass index (BMI) that is greater than 25 or 30, respectively.
+A BMI chart can help you quickly calculate your own BMI, which is based on height and weight.
+Many studies have demonstrated an association between body mass index and breast cancer in postmenopausal women.
+We recommend weight reduction by diet modification first, followed by the introduction of exercise.
 We provide weight loss counseling that focuses on healthy eating tips and behavior modifications that will provide long term results.

 Several studies have shown an association between alcohol consumption and breast cancer.
 Alcohol’s role in the development of breast cancer remains unclear.
 Dietary guidelines suggest that a woman consume no more than one drink per day.
 Women diagnosed with breast cancer may want to consider avoiding alcohol.